 Ten percent of the residents' time will be spent participating in clinical supervision and didactics.
-Residents are allotted 20% of their time for administrative tasks such as report writing or professional development activities such as working on their dissertation.
+Residents are allotted 20% of their time for administrative tasks such as note writing, report writing or professional development activities such as participating in additional training activities or working on their dissertation.
 See Appendix A for a sample schedule for each Track.